Botlhale-AI/docusaurus/docs/1 - APIs/Rest APIs/1-translate.md

 {
     "DateReceived": "01/05/2021 15:38:35",
     "LanguageCode": "xh-ZA",
-    "Translation": "When you want to buy a car, click the first button."
+    "Translation": "When you want to buy a car, click the first button.", "characters": "39"
 }
 ```